aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

   </source-code>
 </code-listing>

+> Info
-> Note that if you provide the active locale as a bound VM property, the ValueConverter will be re-evaluated as soon as the property value changes, resulting in automatic re-formatting of your number.
+> If you provide the active locale as a bound VM property, the ValueConverter will be re-evaluated as soon as the property value changes, resulting in automatic re-formatting of your number.

 ### Formatting dates via code